Holyrood Palace is the British Queen’s official residence in Scotland.

 The Palace of Holyroodhouse ticket gets you entry to the Holyrood Abbey as well.

-Before it became the ruins that it is today, Holyrood Abbey was once one of the most beautiful medieval abbeys in Scotland.
+Before it became the ruins that it is today, Holyrood Abbey was once one of Scotland’s most beautiful medieval abbeys.

 While you appreciate the beauty of the ancient building, don’t miss out the following –